ymolists/website/gitpod/docs/command-line-interface.md

   gp [command]

 Available Commands:
-  await-port          Waits for a process to listen on a port env                 Controls user-defined, persistent environment variables. forward-port        Makes a port available on 0.0.0.0 so that it can be exposed to the internet help                Help about any command init                Create a Gitpod configuration for this project. open                Opens a file in Gitpod
+  env                 Controls user-defined, persistent environment variables. help                Help about any command init                Create a Gitpod configuration for this project. open                Opens a file in Gitpod